TeamMacLean/split_and_count/README.md

 ### `kraken` step

 The raw reads are compared to a `kraken` database containing Rice and Mo transcript sequences.
 Each read is classified according to the most likely origin.
-The classified reads are then separated into files of only Mo reads
+The classified reads are then separated into files of only Mo or Os reads as appropriate

 ### Summary step